India Consular Application Centre - Spain BLS ICAC Spain

 • It should have full face, front view, eyes open.

-• Centre head within frame.
+• Centre head within frame (head should not be tilted).

 • Head coverings are not permitted except for religious reasons, but the facial features from bottom of chin to top of forehead and both edges of the face must be clearly shown.